-Already in the preliminary negotiations for the 2 + 4 Treaty, Article 23 Scope of the Basic Law was dropped on July 17, 1990.
+Already in the preliminary negotiations for the Two-plus-Four Treaty, Article 23 Scope of the Basic Law was dropped on July 17, 1990.
 Thus the representatives of the Federal Republic of Germany were deprived of the formal authorization to act as representatives of the Allies and thus also of the Danzigers.